Student Support Office (ISSO)

 Information can be provided personally at the office or by phone/e-mail.
 Your well-being is our priority!

-Areas of assistance:
+Key areas of legal assistance:

 People participating in the Buddy program belong to the Multicultural Academic Club.
 Buddies will receive the following benefits: